-Cognitive Behavioural Therapy – CBT for Sensorimotor OCD In Sevenoaks, London and UK-wide
+Cognitive Behavioural Therapy – CBT for Sensorimotor OCD in London and UK-wide via video-link

-We provide Cognitive Behavioural Therapy for Sensorimotor OCD from our offices in Sevenoaks and London as well as from over 100 plus locations across the UK.
-We can also deliver Sensorimotor OCD treatment online via video link.
-If you want to talk to a CBT specialist about Sensorimotor OCD, call 01732 808626 or email info@thinkcbt.com to organise an initial informal call with a member of our CBT team.
+We provide Cognitive Behavioural Therapy for Sensorimotor OCD from our offices in London as well as from over 100 plus locations across the UK.
+We can also deliver Sensorimotor OCD treatment online via video-link.
+If you want to talk to a CBT specialist about Sensorimotor OCD, call +44 1732 808626 or email info@thinkcbt.com to organise an initial informal call with a member of our CBT team.

 Therapist Credentials